mbast100/st-joseph-web-backend-login/README.md

     - Windows: `source venv\scripts\activate`
 - To run the app: `python app.py`

 ### Deploying to AWS

 To deploy the lambda functions to AWS, run the follwoing commands:

 - `zappa deploy`
 - `zappa update`

+### Testing

+[Pytest](https://docs.pytest.org/en/stable/) is the framework used, to allow for unit and integration tests.

+Each component should have a test file associated to it.
+For example, the test file for `/controller/aws/ssm.py` is located under  `tests/controller/aws/test_ssm.py`.

+To run the tests individually, use the follwoing command:

+`pytest tests/{test_file_name}.py`

 ### DynamoDB